-The given bar chart compares the fertility rates of women from six Gulf countries for 1990 and 2000.
-As is observed from the given data, the fertility rate has decreased over the decade and women of Oman and Saudi Arabia had more fertility rates than women of other Gulf countries.
+The given bar chart compares the fertility rates of women from six Gulf countries in 1990 and 2000.
+As is observed from the given data, the fertility rate has decreased over the decade and women of Oman and Saudi Arabia had a higher fertility rate than women of other Gulf countries.

-According to the bar graph, initially in 1990, the fertility rates (childbirth rate in percentage) of women from Bahrain, Kuwait, Qatar and the UAE were from 3-4; meaning on an average 100 women gave birth of 3-4 children in this year.
-Women from Oman and Saudi Arabia gave birth (in percentage) of more than 6 children in this same year.
-After ten years, the birth of children per women reduced in all of the given 6 countries.
-This indicates either the less fertility rate or the tendency of taking fewer children by the women of the Gulf countries.
-The declination maintained a radio for each country and in the year 2000, the women from Oman and Saudi Arabia produced more children than women of other 4 countries.
+According to the bar graph, initially in 1990, the fertility rates (childbirth per thousand women of a certain age range) in Bahrain, Kuwait, Qatar and the UAE were from 3-4.
+Women from Oman and Saudi Arabia had a fertility rate of more than 6 in this same year.
+After ten years, this rate reduced in all of the given 6 countries.
+This indicates the less fertility rate of the women of the Gulf countries.
+The declination maintained a radio for each country and in the year 2000, the women from Oman and Saudi Arabia had a higher fertility rate than the women in other four Gulf countries.

 In summary, the childbirth per thousand women, which is also known as the fertility rate, in the Gulf countries decreased over the time.